thruthesky/phone_sign_in/README.md

 # Phone Sign In

-This is a Flutter package that simplifies the process of implementing Google phone sign-in in your application.
+This Flutter package is designed to streamline the integration of Google's phone sign-in functionality into your application, making the process seamless and efficient.

 ## Features